tardis-sn/tardis/docs/physics/setup/model.rst

 Additionally, TARDIS divides the space between the inner and outer computational boundaries into cells -- radial shells for which the plasma state is (spatially) constant.
 In the animation, 6 cells are shown, being divided by the light blue lines.
-As TARDIS is a time-independent code which calculates the spectra at an instant in time, the radii of the boundaries (either of the computational domain or of the cells) do not chage throughout the simulation.
+As TARDIS is a time-independent code which calculates the spectra at an instant in time, the radii of the boundaries (either of the computational domain or of the cells) do not change throughout the simulation.

 .. image::
     ../images/expansion_animation.gif